-This course develops awareness of the development of literature of the United States from its beginnings to the present through analysis of representative texts including diverse ethnic groups and a variety of genres.
+This course develops awareness of the development of literature of the United States from its beginnings to the present.

 HIS 101United States History: 1865 to the present

 Political, social and economic history of the United States, from the conclusion of the Civil War to the present.